dzungpv/mitsubishi2MQTT/README.md

 <img src="https://github.com/dzungpv/mitsubishi2MQTT/blob/master/hardware/CN105_ESP8266.png"/>

-This circuit using by the author, here is some [boards](https://github.com/dzungpv/mitsubishi2MQTT/blob/master/hardware/Before_Install.jpg) before install.
+This circuit using by the author (ESP8266), here is some [boards](https://github.com/dzungpv/mitsubishi2MQTT/blob/master/hardware/Before_Install.jpg) before install.
+More pictures in [`hardware`](https://github.com/dzungpv/mitsubishi2MQTT/tree/master/hardware) folder.

-You can also use ESP-32 module for more processing power.
-If using ESP-32 by default app use UART0 (TX - GPIO 1, RX - GPIO 3) You can assign any compatible pin in the SETUP->OTHERS to use custom pin, example TX: 26, RX: 27, check ESP-32 manual for pin, when TX and RX set it will use UART1 port.
-Better not using UART0, it is default for logs and flash the chip.
+You can also use `ESP32` module for more processing power:
+- If using ESP32 by default app use **UART0** (TX - GPIO 1, RX - GPIO 3)
+- You can assign any compatible pin in the SETUP->OTHERS to use custom pin, example TX: 26, RX: 27, check ESP-32 manual for pin.
-You can see more pictures in [`hardware`](https://github.com/dzungpv/mitsubishi2MQTT/tree/master/hardware) folder.
+When TX and RX set it will use **UART1** port.
+- Better not using UART0, it is default for logs and flash the chip.

 ***

 ## Attention: